Atri-Labs/atri-templates/README.md

 1. Copy contents of the JSON file from this repository.

-For example, if you want to use `card` template in `atri-templates/templates/layout/card.json`, copy its contents by clicking on the `Copy raw contents` icon in GitHub.
+For example, if you want to use `responsive_navigation_bar` template in `atri-templates/templates/basics/responsive_navigation_bar.json`, visit the link and copy its contents by clicking on the `Copy raw contents` icon in GitHub.

 2. Create a new JSON file inside a corresponding folder (e.g. `basics`, `layout`, etc.) in `atri_templates` directory in your Atri app root directory.

-Continuing with our example, create a `atri-templates/layout/card.json` and paste the contents of the file here.
+Continuing with our example, create a `atri-templates/basics/responsive_navigation_bar.json` and paste the contents of the file here.

 We will be releasing a CLI in our future versions to make this process easier.
 Stay tuned!